MarvinNL046/sensebycbd/docs/isr-implementation.md

 - `fallback: true` in `getStaticPaths` - This allows pages to be generated on-demand when a user visits a product page that wasn't pre-rendered at build time.
 - `revalidate: 600` in `getStaticProps` - This means that product pages will be regenerated in the background at most once every 10 minutes if they receive traffic.
 - Enhanced fallback UI - A skeleton loading state is shown while the page is being generated on-demand.
+- `generateStaticParams` function - Added for Next.js 13+ App Router compatibility, which will be used when migrating to the App Router in the future.

 ### 2. Category Pages